 Employee or Independent Contractor?

-The decision to hire an employee or independent contractor will depend on the work that needs to be done.
+The decision to hire an employee or independent contractor will depend on the work that needs to do.
 There are some tasks that require regular updates and maintenance which would require a full-time employee.
-There are some tasks that can be done for a short period of time and requires a certain skill or expertise which a 1099 contractor can do.
+There are some tasks that need to do for a short period of time and require a certain skill or expertise which a 1099 contractor can do.

 For example, you own a restaurant and you need a graphic layout for your Thanksgiving special promo.
 Instead of hiring a full-time employee to do layouts that require a special skill, you can hire an independent contractor instead to do it for you.
 An employee will have nothing to do since your special promos are seasonal.
 Hiring a contractor will be a wiser option.

-If you need workers’ compensation or general liability insurance, you can always trust Advantage Insurance Solutions to guide you in choosing the best coverage for your employees.
+If you need workers’ compensation or general liability insurance, you can always trust Advantage Insurance Solutions here in Denver, CO to guide you in choosing the best coverage for your employees.
 Expert agents are here to help you with all your insurance needs.